turingschool/backend-curriculum-site/module1/lessons/beginner_enumerables.markdown

 ## Final CFU

-* What do map, find, and select do?
+* What do map, find, and find_all do?
 What do they return?
-* What do max, max_by, their opposites, and sort_by return?
 * What makes an enumerable preferable to each?
 * What does the `?` on the end of a method indicate?